andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 Hell yes.
 [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions) spotted the common-denominator trick based on the fact that $30 = 2 \times 3 \times 5$ before any fiddling around.
 I'm guessing that kind of insight comes with practice and confidence.
 I'm personally happy that I worked it all the way through.

 ## Problem 205
-We'll now keep going with our all-the-gory-details working for this problem.
-Ignoring how Gelfand suggests we solve it for a second, lets take a similarly slow and steady process as we did before.
+We'll keep going with our all-the-gory-details working for this next problem.
+Ignoring how Gelfand suggests we solve it for a second, lets take a similarly slow and steady process like we did before and see where that gets us.

 First up we know again that there must be a starting point $a$ (because there always is).
 There must also a ratio $q$ and a number representing the position of the term in the progression (which we'll again call $n_x, n_y and n_z$).